The COVID-19 pandemic has accelerated startup ecosystem growth across Latin America (LatAm), according to a January report from The Economist.

 Connecting over 700 healthcare providers with the top 3 health insurance companies in Chile.

-Dolmarie Mendez, CEO and co-founder, Abartys Health
+Dolmarie Mendez, Co-Founder, Abartys Health

-Dolmarie Mendez is the CEO and co-founder of Abartys Health, a Puerto Rican company focused on solving the global healthcare crisis by using a centralized data hub that allows medical record portability, universal patient identification, and one-click administrative solutions for doctors.
+Dolmarie Mendez is the co-founder of Abartys Health, a Puerto Rican company focused on solving the global healthcare crisis by using a centralized data hub that allows medical record portability, universal patient identification, and one-click administrative solutions for doctors.

 Abartys Health provides simple, smart and secure healthcare data management solutions for life sciences companies, doctors, ealth plans and patients.